-Schema-Creator.org is a fantastic free tool which allows you to easily add the required markup to your pages.
+Schema-Creator.org is a fantastic free tool that allows you to easily add the required markup to your pages.
 You can enter all the details about a product for example and it generates the markup code which you can then copy and paste into the page on your site.

-Afterwards, you can use Google’s Rich Snippet Testing Tool to make sure you have implemented everything properly.
+Afterward, you can use Google’s Rich Snippet Testing Tool to make sure you have implemented everything properly.

-Scale is currently an issue when it comes to implementing Schema.org but as this area advances, readily available tools to automate and scale this will almost certainly follow.
+The scale is currently an issue when it comes to implementing Schema.org but as this area advances, readily available tools to automate and scale this will almost certainly follow.
 There is already a WordPress plugin (I haven’t tested this yet though).

-I would also suggest that many of the leading eCommerce software companies out there will create of add-ons or plugin because the future of SEO is all about a richer web.
+I would also suggest that many of the leading eCommerce software companies out there will create add-ons or plugin because the future of SEO is all about a richer web.

 If you have an able web developer then chances are they will be able to advise you as to the best way to implement structured markup in your particular situation.
 Planning a redesign or a restructure – now is the time to look at ways Schema.org can be incorporated into your code.

 Finally, also in the context of richer markup, you might also consider implementing rel=author for any content, blog posts or guides you have on your site.
-Rel=author is an html attribute for the link tag (like the alt attribute for images) indicating who has created the content, and allows authors to carry their authority around the web with them, regardless of what site they write on.
+Rel=author is an HTML attribute for the link tag (like the alt attribute for images) indicating who has created the content and allows authors to carry their authority around the web with them, regardless of what site they write on.